G-Code (RS-274) Support

 M103

-Starts motion on the spindle axis that is configured for the task in the clockwise direction.
+Starts clockwise motion on the spindle axis that is configured for the task.
 The command does not wait for the spindle to accelerate to the commanded speed.

 M104

-Starts motion on the spindle axis that is configured for the task in the counterclockwise direction.
+Starts counterclockwise motion on the spindle axis that is configured for the task.
 The command does not wait for the spindle to accelerate to the commanded speed.

 AeroScript has special rules when parsing G-code programs due to the existence of the E command in the G-code dialect, in addition to support for constant floating-point values that are specified with exponential notation, as well as the G-code dialect being whitespace-insensitive.